 You may have heard that white color is the best choice to use in a small spot because it will create a brighter and wider effect.
 For people who are not a fan of white, you can use other neutral shades like light gray and beige.

 Using neutral shades eases you to decorate since neutral shades are the base.
 Moreover, if your living room is placed next to the window, the natural light helps even more to illuminate the area.

 (You may also like this: 8 Easy Ways To Upgrade Your Living Room)

 A sofa is the diva of a living room so you need to consider the right one that fits your small space.
 That’s why we recommend going with a sofa with a small profile, thin arms, and a low back.

 Of course, it’s important to ensure that it doesn’t suck the space yet enough to provide enough seating for everyone.
-A 3 to 4-seat sofa may be enough and avoid using a sectional or chaise sofa that the room won’t be able to occupy.
+A 3 to a 4-seat sofa may be enough and avoid using a sectional or chaise sofa that the room won’t be able to occupy.

 Use a Fitted Rug